MayShang/memo/DL/note.md

 # [-1. -1. -1. -1. -1.]
 ```

 ### how to save and restore models
 use `SaveModel`to save and load your model, model includes variables, graph, and the graph's metadata.
 the saveModel will load in tensorflow serving and support the predict API. to use the classify, regress, or multiInference APIs.
 SaveMode apis to support above.
 if you need more custom behavior, you'll need to use the SaveModelBuilder.

+#### the model has two main files
+1. meta graph, it's a protocol buffer which saves the complete graph: i.e. all variables, operations, collections etc. this file has `.meta` surfix.
+2. checkpoint file, binary file contains all the values of the weights, bias, gradients and all other variables saved.
+3. a file named checkpoint which simply keeps a record of latest checkpoint files saved.

 #### features in SaveModel
 1. multiple graphs sharing a single set of variables and assets can be added to a single SaveModel.
 Each graph is associated with a specific set of tags to identification during a load or restore operation.